j-dexter/data-science-for-business-with-R/01_Business_Understanding/business_understanding_philosophy.md

 ## ROI is First, Efficiency is Second

+---

-**In Chapter 1: Business Understanding,** we take what we've learned about the employee attrition business problem and apply the core BSPF steps in stages 1 through 4 as we analyze the problem.
+**In Phase 1: Business Understanding,** we take what we've learned about the employee attrition business problem and apply the core BSPF steps in stages 1 through 4 as we analyze the problem.
 This chapter is critical because of its emphasis on problem solving and how you can use R programming to show the organization what's going on under the hood.
 In this chapter, you will learn how to:

 * Tackle a business problem with R
 * Create a simplified code workflow using Tidy Eval